 Our Goat's Milk Caramel Sauces (the traditional Mexican confection known as Cajeta) are the happy result of combining a small number of fresh, simple, natural ingredients (a lotta love) and about 6 hours of hand-stirring.
-During this time, both the sugars in our goat's milk and the organic cane sugar caramelize to produce our creamy, velvety, but not-too-sweet caramel sauce.
+During this time, both the sugars in our goat's milk and the pure cane sugar caramelize to produce our creamy, velvety, but not-too-sweet caramel sauce.
 Watch Our Video featured on The Daily Grommet (this video is slightly dated - stay tuned for a new one!)

 The Caramel Process Step By Step